nimatullo/parachute/README.md

 - [Node](https://nodejs.org/en/)
 - [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)
 - Vanilla HTML, CSS and JavaScript

+## How Does It Work
+Parachute allows you to send files to devices that are on the same network.
+If you open the website on two different devices which are on the same network, you will see that they will be paired.
+After the pairing is successful, you can upload a file on one device and the other one will automatically download it.

 ## Privacy
 Privacy was an important focus during this project.
 All file transfers are peer to peer and nothing is stored in a database.
 (The project doesn't even use a database) All connections are encrypted through either HTTPS or WSS.